 Gabriela Quirós is a video producer for KQED Science and the coordinating producer for Deep Look.
 She started her journalism career more than 20 years ago as a newspaper reporter in Costa Rica, where she grew up.
 She won two national reporting awards there for series on C-sections and organic agriculture, and developed a life-long interest in health reporting.
 She moved to the Bay Area in 1996 to study documentary filmmaking at the University of California-Berkeley, where she received master’s degrees in journalism and Latin American studies.
 She joined KQED as a TV producer when its science series QUEST started in 2006 and has covered everything from Alzheimer’s to bee die-offs to dark energy.
-She has shared two regional Emmy Awards, and nine of her stories have been nominated for the award as well.
-She has shared awards from the Jackson Hole Wildlife Film Festival and the national Society of Professional Journalists.
+She has won four regional Emmys and has shared awards from the Jackson Hole Wildlife Film Festival, the Society of Professional Journalists and the Society of Environmental Journalists.
 Independent from her work in KQED’s science unit, she produced and directed the hour-long documentary Beautiful Sin, about the surprising story of how Costa Rica became the only country in the world to outlaw in vitro fertilization.
-The film started to air nationally on public television stations in 2015.
+The film aired nationally on public television stations in 2015.